How I’ve Earned Over $1,000 with Cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 — and do we really have time for that??

-– Both Earny and Paribus maintain a list of retailers where their refund process is available.
+– Earny maintains a list of retailers where their refund process is available.
 Although many of the stores are the same, there are some differences.
 This may affect which service you would be more likely to benefit from using.

-– It’s important to remember that Earny keeps 25% of the profits, whereas Paribus does not.
+– It’s important to remember that Earny keeps 25% of the profits.
 But Earny usually allows you to skip the fee, if you are willing to share your experiences with others.

 – Additionally, Earny tracks Amazon purchases and will file a claim IF the purchase was made with a qualifying credit card (NOT an Amazon credit account.)